Frequently Asked Questions

 - Will improvements to Beverly Triton Beach Park harm the environment?No. In fact, the project to improve the park will include environmental improvements the community has been requesting for some time.
 Opponents say the construction will accelerate erosion and endanger wildlife such as bald eagles.
 In fact, shoreline erosion will be evaluated as part of the project's design phase.
 The County will work with the Sierra Club, the South River Federation and the Riverkeeper, among others, to ensure the area remains wildlife friendly.

 - I am concerned about emergency response on a road that is one lane in and one lane out.
 What are you doing about fire and emergency medical services?The County is conducting an analysis of fire and medical response on the Mayo peninsula.
 In 2015 the fire department commissioned a study of deployment, and implemented the top recommendation to add a firefighter to the Woodland Beach station.
 A new study is underway to analyze and improve response times.
-The response study is expected provide preliminary recommendations to the County Executive in early summer.

 - What information do we have about the current capacity of the Aquia Aquifer?The Maryland Geological Survey has been contracted to perform a study on the existing private wells that have been drilled to a certain depth into the Aquia Aquifer.
 With the completion of the study, County officials would be able to identify appropriate management strategies to guide future use of the groundwater resources for potable water supply in the area.